mirazxmondal/Sharadiya/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Sharadiya is designed for elderlies and for thoes people who are out of their hometown and cannot attend the festive season.
+This is a one stop solution for them.
+Three types of users are there.
+One type of user who can read the content, watch a video, and explore the services menu also can apply to the job that is present on the web application.
+The other two users are content creator users and employer users, both are self-explanatory they can create content regarding Bengali's biggest festival Durga Puja and post it there.
+The other employer user can list as many services as he or want so he/she can hire the right guy for the job.
+They both need to sign up then they can enter the main section where these operations are being taken place through PHP and MySQL servers.
+Other than that the web application also has a blog section where one can see content and this web application is fully responsive.
+This application also has a admin-panel which is there to see the MySQL rows without running the MySQL server.

 <!-- It is a fun projects and a really cool game with uh! impressive UI I guess!
 So you can use it to show off your strategic skill to your friend.
 Or you can use it for a litle timepass.
 Have fun!

 _For more examples, please refer to the [Documentation](https://github.com/TuhinBar/Tic_Tac_Toe/README.md)_ -->